BombayBrownBoy09/nlp-ingredient-reccomender/README.md

 <!-- **Approach 3(With Inception V3):**
 The model is trained with Incpetion V3.
 The training accuracy with InceptionV3 is 93.57% and test accuracy is 84.59%
 <p align="center"><img align="center" width="800px" src="https://github.com/leocorelli/ComputerVisionProject/blob/main/images/Inceptionv3.png"></p> -->

+**Approach 4 (Doc2Vec):**
+Another approach for ingredient recommendations was using doc2vec for recipe vectorization and returning the most similar ingredients based on cosine similarity.
+This model allows for any sized recipe to be input and will output ten additional ingredient reccomendations.
+An example of how the approach works can be seen in the image below: